simonheimlicher/heimlicher.com/content/transformation/okrs-vs-performance-management/index.md

 ### Differences in Timeframes and Flexibility

 One key difference between OKRs and performance management processes is the timeframe in which they operate.
 OKRs are typically set on a quarterly basis, allowing for more flexibility and adaptability to changes in the business environment.
-In contrast, annual performance reviews are usually conducted once a year, limiting the ability to adapt and adjust to new challenges or opportunities.
+In contrast, performance management is usually conducted once a year, limiting the ability to adapt and adjust to new challenges or opportunities.

 * OKRs: Set on a quarterly basis for flexibility and adaptability
-* Annual Performance Reviews: Conducted once a year, limited in ability to adapt
+* Performance management: Conducted once a year, limited in ability to adapt

 ### Collaboration and Cross-Functional Alignment

 While performance management processes tend to focus on individual performance, OKRs are designed to promote collaboration and cross-functional alignment.
 This is achieved by setting shared objectives that span across different teams or departments, fostering a sense of shared responsibility and teamwork.

 * OKRs: Promote collaboration and cross-functional alignment through shared objectives
-* Annual Performance Reviews: Focus on individual performance and contributions
+* Performance management: Focus on individual performance and contributions

 ### Encouraging a Growth Mindset

 By separating OKRs from performance management processes, organizations can encourage a growth mindset among their employees.
 This approach allows employees to take risks and learn from failures, without the fear of negative consequences on their performance evaluations.
 This fosters an environment of innovation, creativity, and continuous improvement.

 * OKRs: Encourage a growth mindset by allowing for risks and learning from failures
-* Annual Performance Reviews: Assess individual performance, often tied to compensation and promotions
+* Performance management: Assess individual performance, often tied to compensation and promotions

 ### Implementing OKRs Effectively